Pritzker warns COVID-19 Delta variant could dominate in Illinois by fall

 “I would say, from my own perspective, if you’re going into a heavily crowded area, you don’t know if somebody is not vaccinated, and so you should just bring your mask with you and keep safe,” he said of individuals regardless of vaccine status.

-According to IDPH, approximately 53.1 percent of Illinoisans over age 12 were fully vaccinated as of Monday, while that number was 55.7 percent for those 18 and older and 73.7 percent for those 65 and older.
+According to IDPH, about 53.1 percent of Illinoisans older than 12 were fully vaccinated as of Monday, and that number was 55.7 percent for those 18 and older and 73.7 percent for those 65 and older.
 For those receiving at least one dose, the numbers were 68.8 percent, 71.3 percent and 89.8 percent, respectively.

 Still, Pritzker said, that left more than 5 million Illinoisans not fully vaccinated and therefore “unprotected.”